-LME-MCO's Support Team, or individual(s) approved by LME-MCO Support Team, will identify eligible youth for NC Wraparound.
-Current eligibility for the NC Wraparound pilot would be youth who are:
+LME/MCO's Support Team, or individual(s) approved by LME/MCO Support Team, will identify eligible youth for NC High Fidelity Wraparound (HFW).
+Current eligibility for the HFW would be youth who are:

-- a) 3-20 years old with serious emotional disturbance (SED) and/or a co-occurring substance use disorder and/or co-occurring intellectual/ developmental disability AND - b) Medicaid recipients covered by a participating LME-MCO AND - c) Currently reside in a: - I. NC Psychiatric Residential Treatment Facility (PRTF) during the time of referral.
+- a) 3-20 years old with serious emotional disturbance (SED) and/or a co-occurring substance use disorder and/or co-occurring intellectual/ developmental disability AND - b) Medicaid recipients covered by a participating LME/MCO

+AND

+- c) Currently reside in a: - I. NC Psychiatric Residential Treatment Facility (PRTF) during the time of referral.